 Bringing Learning to Life!

-SEA’s Bringing Learning to Life program combines two main components to support a sustainable transformation of educational culture.
-These are:
+SEA’s Bringing Learning to Life Project is an example of SEA’s dual track programming, which combines real-world learning with transformative systems work to support a sustainable transformation of educational culture.